saebyn/django-flag/README.md

 ```

 ### Status
 In *django-flag* a flag has a status.
-By default it's set to the first entrie of the `FLAG_STATUSES` settings.
+By default it's set to the first entrie of the `FLAG_STATUSES` settings (or a specific `STATUSES` setting for a specific model), which must have 1 has value.

 But we provide some ways to let staff update the status by adding a `status` field in the form, filled with entries from the `FLAG_STATUSES` settings. :

 * a new (third) parameter to the `flag` templatetag, to be set to True (or whatever sounds like True...)
 * a temlpate tag `flag_with_status`, workin the same way as `flag` with the third paramter to True